 Grammarly’s Office plugin offers tight integration on both Mac and Windows.
 Its icons are added to the ribbon, and Grammarly suggestions are visible in the right pane.
 WhiteSmoke takes a different approach: the app pops up when using a hotkey.
 Unfortunately, this currently doesn’t work on the Mac.

 Grammarly takes another step forward by offering integration with Google Docs, which is particularly popular with those writing for the web.

 Winner: Grammarly.
 It offers tighter integration with Microsoft Word than WhiteSmoke, and also supports Google Docs.

-The Copywrite Matters article I mentioned above shows that poor spelling diminishes trust and suggests a lack of professionalism.
-They suggest you’ll uncover more errors by having a colleague or spelling program check your work than you’ll manage on your own.
+Poor spelling diminishes trust and suggests a lack of professionalism.
+You’ll uncover more errors by having a colleague or spelling program check your work than you’ll manage on your own.
 Can we trust these apps to catch our mistakes?

 To find out, I created a short document with different types of spelling mistakes:

 - A word using UK spelling, “apologise.”
 I’m sometimes warned that I’ve unintentionally started to “spell with an Australian accent.”

 - Context-sensitive spelling errors: “some one,” “no one,” and “scene” are real words, but are incorrect in the context of the sentences I wrote in the sample document.